 In fantasy, you have to succeed at everything you would in realistic fiction, plus make the fantasy elements hold together logically and earn their place in terms of character, plot, and theme.
 Beyond that, you can in some ways go more dramatic with your theme because the metaphor dilutes the risk of it being too on the nose.” — Interview with Cynthia Leitich Smith by Liviania from In Bed With Books.

 BR: If your reader could only take away one emotion, theme, or idea from the book, what would you want that to be?

 CLS: Redemption. — Author Interview with Cynthia Leitich Smith from writing it out: Writing Blog of MG Fantasy Writer Beth Revis.

-CLS: Eternal is part of a larger three-set of companion books—including Tantalize and Blessed—that draw their primary inspiration from Bram Stoker’s classic Dracula (1897).
+CLS: Bram Stoker’s classic DRACULA (1897).
 The nods to the Gothic master become increasingly more pronounced with each new novel.
-However, Eternal was also inspired by Charles Dickens’ A Tale of Two Cities (1895), which students in my ninth grade English class read aloud in turn over the course of a semester. — Author Interview: Cynthia Leitich Smith by Kimberly J. Smith from Cool Kids Read.
+However, ETERNAL was also inspired by Charles Dickens’ A TALE OF TWO CITIES (1895), which students in my ninth grade English class read aloud in turn over the course of a semester. — Author Interview: Cynthia Leitich Smith by Kimberly J. Smith from Cool Kids Read.